Meulengracht/MollenOS/README.md

 If you want to contribute as a developer on the project please fork the repository, and contribute via pull requests.
 There is a pull request template you can use when creating a pull request.
 Please allow for a day or two for me to review the pull request before accepting, as I will take a look as quickly as possible and submit your pull request.

-## Roadmap <a name="roadmap"></a>

-The basic features of the kernel is completed, and the road to the 0.7 release will include mostly bugfixes to kernel or any missing implementations.
-Some implementations in relation to clean up of resources and coordination of cleanup are postponed, and we now seem to slowly encounter those issues as we continue to port applications and functionality to the operating system.
-The goal for the 0.7 release are described in the milestone [0.7 Pearl](https://github.com/Meulengracht/MollenOS/milestone/6).

 ## Features <a name="features"></a>

 ### Bootloader <a name="features-boot"></a>
 MollenOS uses its own filesystem (MFS), it is not booted by the more traditional way of GRUB.
-Instead, it has its own faily complete bootloader for BIOS (only atm, we are planning to implement UEFI soon), which can be found in the /boot directory. mBoot is written specifically for MollenOS, and supports booting from both FAT32 & MFS.
+Instead, it has its own faily complete bootloader for BIOS and UEFI, which can be found in the /boot directory.
+VBoot is written specifically for MollenOS, and supports booting from both FAT32 & MFS.

 ### Kernel <a name="features-kernel"></a>
 The Vali kernel is far from feature-complete, but it currently is in a state where it supports our use-cases.
 The kernel itself provides some basic system management functions like;